wkaelj/SpiritRender/README.md

 Not finished yet, cannot actually do anything.

 # Cloning
-You must clone the repository using `git clone [link] --recurse-submodules`, then copy the libs/SPIRV-Headers into the `external` folder of libs/SPIRV-Tools, otherwise it will get angry and won't compile.
+You must clone the repository using `git clone [link] --recurse-submodules`, and have the vulkan sdk installed

 ## Build Instructions
 Must have the VulkanSDK and glfw installed.
 Probably only works on MacOS and Linux, and I have only tested